Recca1349/Sterling-Heights-Healthcare-Dashboard-Real-Time-Analytics-in-Power-BI/README.md

 **What it shows:** Gender distribution of hospital visits.

 **Insight:**
-he majority of hospital visits were made by male patients, accounting for 51.42% of the total, with 617 visits.
+The majority of hospital visits were made by male patients, accounting for 51.42% of the total, with 617 visits.
 Female patients represented 48.58%, with 583 visits.
 While the margin is narrow, it indicates a slight male predominance in hospital utilization during the period.

 **Use:** This insight can inform gender-focused healthcare outreach, service planning, and support programs.
 It may also guide departments like men's health or preventive care initiatives based on utilization patterns.

+### **5. Bar Chart – Patient Visit by Treatment Category**
+**What it shows:** The number of patient visits grouped by treatment type, allowing comparison across different medical service areas.

+**Insight:**
+Radiology recorded the highest number of visits (239), followed by Orthopedics (133) and Dermatology (129).
+On the other end, Pediatrics (113) and Dentistry (109) had the lowest patient volumes, indicating relatively lower demand for these services during the analyzed period.

+**Use:** This visualization helps hospital management identify high-demand departments for potential investment or expansion and evaluate underused services for restructuring, promotion, or resource reallocation.
+It supports data-driven service planning and operational optimization.

+### **6. Line Chart – Daily Doctor Trend**
+**What it shows:** The number of doctors on duty per day over a 30-day period, illustrating fluctuations in staff availability.

+**Insight:**
+Doctor availability peaked on Day 12 with 34 doctors, but significantly dropped to 18 doctors on Day 22, likely due to holidays, off-duty shifts, or scheduling constraints.
+This drop could impact patient care quality and waiting times if not proactively managed.

+**Use:** This chart is vital for workforce planning, helping management anticipate staffing needs, balance workloads, and prevent service disruptions during low-staff days, especially when aligned with patient volume trends.